dilpreet701/Dilpreet-Ormuco-Test/Readme.md

 ## Question 2:
 The goal of this question is to write a software library that accepts 2 version string as input and returns whether one is greater than, equal, or less than the other.
 As an example: “1.2” is greater than “1.1”.
 Please provide all test cases you could think of.
 ### Answer 2:

 For this problem, approch was as follows:

 => compare two strings using diff substring of that string at substring was created between two particular dots "."

-=> we will compare both of those substrings and if they are not equal we will return the smaller substring's respective original strinf
+=> we will compare both of those substrings and if they are not equal we will return the smaller substring's respective original string

-=> if they are equal then we will move on comparing the next version of substrings of both the strinfs => we are taking of trailimng zeroes as those are invalid => comparison of 2 substrings is done based upon the integer value equivalent to that string => all the version strings that are invalid are also taken care of
+=> if they are equal then we will move on comparing the next version of substrings of both the strings

+=> we are taking of trailing zeroes as those are invalid

+=> comparison of 2 substrings is done based upon the integer value equivalent to that string

+=> all the version strings that are invalid are also taken care of

 ## Question 3:
 At Ormuco, we want to optimize every bits of software we write.
 Your goal is to write a new library that can be integrated to the Ormuco stack.
 Dealing with network issues everyday, latency is our biggest problem.
 Thus, your challenge is to write a new Geo Distributed LRU (Least Recently Used) cache with time expiration.
 ### Answer 3:

-For this problem, we used doubly linked list to implement the LRU Cache system => we basically have 4 operations
+For this problem, we used doubly linked list to implement the LRU Cache system

+=> we basically have 4 operations
    => put data in cache
    => fetch data from cache